 Prior Convictions of Violent Acts:

 This kind of evidence consists of any prior convictions for violent offenses in the past ten years.
 For example, if you had a prior conviction for domestic violence, the prosecution could use this as impeachment evidence to show that you are an aggressive person.
-In California, evidence of a defendant’s prior convictions of violent acts are always admissible in a prosecution for child abuse.
+In California, evidence of a defendant’s prior convictions of violent acts is always admissible in a prosecution for child abuse.

 No Negative Contact Order vs. Criminal Protective Order

 If you are convicted of violating PC 273(d) and probation is granted, the judge will file a no negative contact order or a full criminal court protective order to protect the child from further acts of violence.
 The main difference between a no negative contact order and a full criminal protective order is that the former allows you to go home and still be around your child.
 A full protective order prevents you from going home and coming into contact with your child within a certain amount of feet.
 This means you cannot see your family or else you are looking at additional charges for violating this order.